ibm-messaging/mq-jms-spring/README_TESTCONTAINERS.md

 that file is included by default for the Classpath resource loaders at runtime.
 Also in that directory is some configuration for the logger, to show execution information.

 Look at _build.gradle_ for the required dependencies.
-This includes looking locally for the jars that you have built in the previous step.

 ## The MQContainer class
 The core of the container management is in the `com.ibm.mq.testcontainers.MQContainer` class.
 This ends up in the `mq-java-testcontainer.jar` package.

-An image name (of type `DockerImageName`) must always be passed to the constructor for this class.
+An image name must always be passed to the constructor for this class.
 You can use the `MQContainer.DEFAULT_IMAGE` to select the MQ Advanced for Developers image at whatever level the `latest` tag points at.

 There are then methods to apply some simple configuration changes.
 Not every possible option for connectivity is applied or exposed; the intention here is to have just enough for basic testing.
 In particular, nothing is done about TLS